One of my favorite things is watching her use her whole arm to sweep away whatever is in her path.

 Encouraging people to be brave was kind of her specialty.

 She taught mobility to the blind.
-As in, "Here, let me show you how to navigate this dark world without being scared to death.
+As in, "Here, let me show you how to navigate this dark world.
 Let me show you what's possible."

 For those of us with good vision, she helped us see things in a new way.